Navigating Right of Boom: Communications When Things Go Wrong

 Phil Wilson (00:07)

-Yeah, so if you haven’t seen other episodes with Nick, Nick is the leader and founder of Reputation Partners, a good friend and also a work colleague.
+Yeah, so if you haven’t seen other episodes with Nick, Nick is the leader and founder of Reputation Partners, a good friend and also work colleague.
 We do a lot of work together.
 So Nick, welcome back to the show.

 Nick Kalm (00:24)

-Appreciate it.
-Good to be here.
+Appreciate it, good to be here.

 Phil Wilson (00:25)

 So today’s episode, we’re talking about communicating right of boom.
-And when I wrote the book Left of Boom, the boom event in Left of Boom is really more like a union election.
+And when I wrote the book Left of Boom, Left of Boom is really talking more like the boom event in Left of Boom is like a union election.
 The current series that we’re recording right now is around the next 52 weeks.
 And most of the people that are listening to this are in a situation where they’re trying to avoid a future election.
+So if you’re actually in that one year after a vote or

-So if you’re actually in that one year after a vote, or you just in general are trying to create a workplace where people don’t think a union is a good idea.
-And in those workplaces, there’s still boom events.
-There’s all kinds of things that can be boom events.
+you just in general are trying to create a workplace where people don’t think a union is a good idea.
+And in those workplaces, there’s still boom events, right?
+There’s all kinds of things that can be boom events. so what I’d like you to, like, let’s just start right there as how do you think about and talk to your clients about dealing with these sort of, know, boom events, which is things that would create

 Nick Kalm (01:29)

-Sure.
-Absolutely.
-I think people are under a tremendous amount of stress these days.
+Sure, no absolutely.
+I think, Phil and you know this and certainly the listeners know this as well. mean people are under a tremendous amount of stress these days.
 Financial stress, personal stress, all the political environment that we’re living in today has just created a tremendous amount of stress.
-The hangover around inflation, employment uncertainty because of AI, and the return of layoffs that we’re seeing with companies as well.
+The hangover around inflation, employment uncertainty because of AI and the return of layoffs that we’re seeing with companies as well.
+All of this is really having a big factor now on people

 Phil Wilson (04:07)